tdykstra/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/powershell.md

 ## Update-Database

+Updates the database to the last migration or to a specified migration.

 | Parameter | Description |
 |:------------------------------------|:-----------------------------------------------------------------------------------------------|
 | <nobr>*-Migration* \<String></nobr> | The target migration.
 Migrations may be identified by name or by ID.
 The number 0 is a special case that means *before the first migration* and causes all migrations to be reverted.
 If no migration is specified, the command defaults to the last migration. |